zsam56/web-dev-challenge/README.md

   - Add logic to make the toggle work in code
 - Add a toggle that allows someone to specify whether they want whitespace to be included in checking if something is a palindrome
   - Add logic to make the toggle work in code

+NOTE: We expect you to be able to complete this challenge without the need for any addition JavaScript libraries (that means NO jQuery).
+However, if you use any online references please include links in your comments to the source.

 ### Part 4 (Optional) - Making it better